 Thanks Charles Bideau for reporting this issue.

 - Django 1.10

-Per our supported versions policy, Django 1.7 and older are no longer receiving security updates.
+Per our supported versions policy, Django 1.9 is no longer supported.
+Django 1.8 is unaffected.

-Patches to resolve the issues have been applied to Django's master development branch and the 1.10, 1.9, and 1.8 release branches.
-The patches may be obtained from the following commits:
+Patches to resolve the issues have been applied to Django's master development branch and the 1.11 and 1.10 release branches.
+The patches may be obtained from the following changesets:

 The PGP key ID used for these releases is Tim Graham: 1E8ABDC773EDE252.